-They also have some higher-end items too, so don’t think it is all cheap gear!
+They also have higher-end items, so don’t think it is all cheap gear!

 Canadian Outdoor Equipment

-This bushcraft store has a whole range of outdoor gear, from biodegradable soaps to Brux axes.
-They’ve got one of the best selections of quality brands that I’ve seen, and you’ll like that they are literally one-stop shopping for pretty much everything.
+This bushcraft store has a range of outdoor gear, from biodegradable soaps to Brux axes.
+They have one of the best selections of quality brands I’ve seen, and you’ll like that they are one-stop shopping for pretty much everything.